 There’s mounting evidence of a high correlation between unresolved traumas or other painful experiences in childhood, and the onset of a serious illness in early adulthood.
 Further, if you have a traumatic experience in your adult life that’s not cleared, you’re likely to get a little sickness immediately following it – or more serious illness within a year.

-go to site How can trauma affect your health?
+source link How can trauma affect your health?